zenml-io/zenml/docs/book/stack_components/introduction.md

 | Experiment Tracker      |          | Tracking your ML experiments                                      |
 | Alerter                 |          | Sending alerts through specified channels                         |

+In order to establish a stack, you only need instances of an orchestrator, an artifact store and a metadata store.

 ## Stack Components